Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 There are two basic types of treatment programs: inpatient or outpatient.
 However, there is a range of levels of care to choose from within these two.
 They are:

 This is the highest level of care.
-Patients live at the facility for a totally immersive, structured experience.
+Patients live at the facility for an immersive, structured experience.

 Outpatient programs range in intensity from: